(But we never going to survive unless

 We get a little crazy)

-A two-day reflection on tools and independent spaces present in Rome, in particular those which are currently and those which were in the past, activation engines that allowed an experimental approach and cultural exchange between local and international scenes.
-In line with the program at CASTRO and conceived in two sessions, Modus Operandi wants to analyse the Roman scene, considering places and historical figures active from the post-war period to the 80s, opening a critical look on the local independent and experimental scene of the time, in order to think about models and tools of contemporary artistic production.
+Modus Operandi proposes a reflection on independent projects and organisations active in Rome, looking in particular at what were in the past and currently are, activation factors that allowed an experimental approach and cultural exchange between local and international art scenes.
+In line with CASTRO’s educational mission, Modus Operandi attempts to look at the Roman local territory, tracing historical places and key contributions (1960 -1980), to open a critical perspective on the current scene and collectively reflect about possible models and tools for contemporary artistic production.

 Part II: Tools for contemporaneity